Aleks-Ada/advanced-programming-2/README.md

 famous battleships game.
-The grid is printed on the console, using numbers to indicate the rows, letters to indicate the columns (A - Z, then AA - ZZ, etc. for longer column grids), and also letters to represent ship_types on the board (for example, a submarine is 3 S letters in a row).
+The grid is printed on the console, using numbers to indicate the rows, letters to indicate the columns (A - Z, then AA - ZZ, etc. for longer column grids), and also letters to represent ships on the board (for example, a submarine is 3 S letters in a row).

-The game should load the board size and the types of ship_types from a configuration file.
+The game should load the board size and the types of ships from a configuration file.
 For example, here is the default configuration:
 ```
 Board: 10x10